renegng/cmh_pwa/README.md

 Proper credit for the following people/teams:
 - Apache HTTPD, web server that never fails.
-- Google's Material Design team, for making the web awesome!
+- Google's Material Design and Firebase team, for making the web awesome!
 - Polymer Project, for an amazing main HTML PWA Template structure.
 - Python, Flask, NodeJS, GitHub and everyone's amazing frameworks.
 - Traversy Media, for incredible tips & tricks overall.